fabienblin/DevLeagues/README.md

 # DevLeagues
-symfony 3 bootstrap mysql jquerry
+symfony 3 bootstrap mysql jquery

 Legal :
 all rights reserved to Fabien Blin and associates